DFKI-NLP/defx/README.md

-# Semeval 2020 Task 6
-DeftEval: Extracting term-definition pairs in free text

-## Prerequisites
+# Joint Extraction of Concepts and Relations for Definition Extraction
+Source code for the submission on the shared task of Semeval 2020 Task 8 (DeftEval): Extracting term-definition pairs on the DEFT Corpus, an english textbook corpus.

 ### Package requirements
 Tested with **Python 3.7.4**: